mrmarbury/forge_server/README.md

 **INFO:** This is a detached fork of my other Cookbook [ftb_server](https://github.com/mrmarbury/ftb_server) which works great for installing and maintaining the server portion of a FTB ModPack.
 This Cookbook however focuses on your very own Forge installation with selection of mods.
+The documentation has NOT yet been updated to match the new Cookbook though!

 ## Requirements